claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 #### 2.1 System Requirements
 Before installing [Project Bianchini Agroclimatology], ensure that your system meets the following requirements:
 - You must have a computer with Python 3 installed on it.
+- You must have internet connection on your computer.
 - You must have a browser and its driver installed (preferably Google Chrome).
 - You must have a Kaggle account; otherwise, it will be required to create one.